ericdallo/nrepl-graalvm-sample/README.md

 ## Usage

+1. Build a local jar of [this PR](https://github.com/nrepl/nrepl/pull/258) as it contains the necessary fixes for graalvm compilation.

-Run the script to generate the jar and then compile with graalvm.
+2. Run the script to generate the jar and then compile with graalvm.

 ```bash
 bash ./graalvm/native-unix-compile.sh
 ```

-If everything goes well, it should generate a `nrepl-graalvm-sample` executable on the root of this project where you can run and see:
+3. If everything goes well, it should generate a `nrepl-graalvm-sample` executable on the root of this project where you can run and see:

 ```
 Evaluated sucessfully: [7]